 - Access your Run dialog box by right-clicking on the Windows icon located at the bottom left corner of your display.
 Next, you need to choose “Run”.

 - In the Run Dialog box, type “control update” and press OK.

 - This will open your Windows Update Tool.
 If an update is needed, download and install the update.
-Restart your PC and see if the copy and paste not working error still persists.
+Restart your PC and see if the copy-paste not working error still persists.

 Method 2 – Restart Your Windows Explorer

-Sometimes, you will be unable to use your copy and paste function when your Windows Explorer is malfunctioning.
+Sometimes, you cannot use your copy-and-paste function when your Windows Explorer is malfunctioning.
 Fix this issue by simply restarting your Windows Explorer through the Task Manager.

-- On your desktop, press CTRL+SHIFT+ESC to launch the task manager.
+- On your desktop, press the CTRL + Alt + Delete and select “Task Manager,” or simply press CTRL+SHIFT+ESC to launch the task manager directly.

 - Click on the Processes tab.
 Next, right-click Windows Explorer and select Restart.

 - Wait for at least a minute, and then try using your copy-and-paste function again.

 The “rdpclip.exe” is the primary executable for File Copy.
 This file provides a function for the Terminal Services server that will allow users to copy and paste.